-All residential staff employed engage in the Witherslack Group's staff annual Progress Review which records details of their training and professional experiences, their qualifications and their agreed development goals to facilitate the provision of high quality care for young people.
-The development requirements are identified through supervision and the on-going supervision and review process.
+All staff employed at Oversands School engage in the Witherslack Group's staff annual Performance Review which records details of their training and professional experiences, their qualifications and their agreed development targets to facilitate the provision of high-quality care for young people.
+The development requirements are identified through supervision and the on-going appraisal process.
+Training & development opportunities are provided for a minimum of six paid days per year for each member of staff.

 This formalises an all-inclusive system of staff supervision, support, development and training.
 The Witherslack Group believes that staff support and development is a continuous process for all staff, whatever their role and responsibilities from appointment to leaving.
 It is a reciprocal process of mutual benefit to individuals, groups of staff and the establishment as a whole, and involves both formal and informal processes.
-These include using a variety of formats, including peer supervision, team meetings, handovers and termly individual, direct 1-2-1 supervision with a senior member of staff which promotes reflective practice.
+These include using a variety of formats, including peer supervision, team meetings, handovers, and regular individual, direct 1-2-1 supervision with a senior member of staff which promotes reflective practice.

 Training and development is not viewed as a process separate from the individual's day to day professional practice, indeed learning is most effective when individuals can identify a clear connection between theory and practice.
-As such the learning which occurs both informally and formally through day to day observation and feedback is as important as more traditionally based training.
+As such the learning which occurs both informally and formally through day-to-day observation and feedback is as important as more traditionally based training.